-Tasks in Quadrant A (“Important and Urgent”) are the highest priority — you tackle those first.
-Tasks in Quadrant D get handled last, or dropped entirely.
+Tasks in Quadrant 1 (“Important and Urgent”) are the highest priority — you tackle those first.
+Tasks in Quadrant 4 get handled last, or dropped entirely.

 Here’s an example of a filled-out matrix:

 The exact origin of the matrix is a bit murky.
-It gets its name from U.S. President Dwight D. Eisenhower, who once said at an assembly of churches in Illinois:
+It gets its name from U.S. President Dwight D. Eisenhower, who in a 1954 address at Northwestern University said:

-The method itself is most commonly attributed to Stephen Covey, author of the bestseller The 7 Habits of Highly Effective People.
+The method itself is most commonly attributed to Stephen Covey, the American author of the bestseller The 7 Habits of Highly Effective People, who turned the distinction into the 2×2 grid most people learn today.

 - What the Matrix Is For